 - Commonplace Rare: Lampshaded in the description of the Goat Hoof Stamp you receive as part of one questline (which is categorized as a rare item in-game):"A piece of paper with a goat hoof stamped right in the middle of it.
 Technically speaking, this is an extremely rare item."

 - Cute Slime Mook: Punis make a return in this entry and are both adorable and act as the easy beginner area mooks.

-- Darker and Edgier: While it starts off as a usual lighthearted romp like the other Atelier Games, there are hints early on about the games finale (which is the most JRPG like in the series to date), including an abusive father, severe bullying, and a country committing the engineered destruction of a world and genocide of nearly an entire race of people that they pretended to befriend by deliberately introducing a invasive species of monsters with the intent to harvest said monsters organs once they had killed and eaten everything, only to have nearly all their own kingdom's people Eaten Alive as well without the public even knowing what happened amongst other things.
+- Darker and Edgier: While it starts off as a usual lighthearted romp like the other Atelier games, there are hints early on about the game's finale including an abusive father, severe bullying, and a country committing the engineered destruction of a world and genocide of nearly an entire race of people that they pretended to befriend by deliberately introducing a invasive species of monsters with the intent to harvest said monsters organs once they had killed and eaten everything, only to have nearly all their own kingdom's people Eaten Alive as well without the public even knowing what happened amongst other things.

 - Decapitated Army: The Philuscha are mindless beasts, but the Ravaging Queen is able to control and organize them into a dangerous force capable of devouring entire worlds.
 Once the Queen is defeated, the Philuscha revert to their feral state, making them much less dangerous.